veosotano/lil/README.md

 		}
 	}

 Now we have a button we can interact with.
-But we would like to reuse this button style, so we put it into a variable:
+But we would like to reuse this button style, so we put it into a snippet:

-	var buttonStyle: @container {
+	#snippet buttonStyle {
 		width: 200;
 		height: 60;
 		font.color: #F;